Human physical appearance

 Human physical appearance is the outward phenotype or look of human beings.

-There are infinite variations in human phenotypes, though society reduces the variability to distinct categories.
+There are functionally infinite variations in human phenotypes, though society reduces the variability to distinct categories.
 The physical appearance of humans, in particular those attributes which are regarded as important for physical attractiveness, are believed by anthropologists to affect the development of personality significantly and social relations.
-Humans are acutely sensitive to their physical appearance.
+Many humans are acutely sensitive to their physical appearance.
 Some differences in human appearance are genetic, others are the result of age, lifestyle or disease, and many are the result of personal adornment.

+Perception of the human body is not only based on the visual look, but also on other sensory inputs, including voice and scent.

 Some people have linked some differences with ethnicity, such as skeletal shape, prognathism or elongated stride.
 Different cultures place different degrees of emphasis on physical appearance and its importance to social status and other phenomena.

 Aspects

 Various aspects are considered relevant to the physical appearance of humans.

-Physiological differences
+Natural differences in body appearance

 Humans are distributed across the globe except for Antarctica and form a variable species.
 In adults, the average weight varies from around 40 kg (88 pounds) for the smallest and most lightly built tropical people to around 80 kg (176 pounds) for the heavier northern peoples.
 Size also varies between the sexes, with the sexual dimorphism in humans being more pronounced than that of chimpanzees, but less than the dimorphism found in gorillas.
 The colouration of skin, hair and eyes also varies considerably, with darker pigmentation dominating in tropical climates and lighter in polar regions.